Course of Studies - Class of 2018

 1.1 Point Credit and Academic Course Requirements

 1.1.1 Eighty-three (83) points of credit are required.
-Point credit is earned by satisfactory completion of a course, seminar, or other activities with a grade of C or better, or with a grade of CR in courses or activities permitting or requiring grading on a CR/F scale (see Rule 3.1).
+Point credit is earned by satisfactory completion of a course, a seminar, or another activity with a grade of C or better, or with a grade of CR in a course, a seminar, or another activity permitting or requiring grading on a CR/F scale (see Rule 3.1).

 1.1.2 At least 73 points of the required 83 points of credit must be earned by satisfactory completion of courses, seminars, and other activities listed in the bulletin of the School of Law.